 Villa Alamanda is characterised by a delightful T-shaped terrace that stretches the length of the main house.
 This beautiful open-sided living space features polished wooden floors, high ceilings hung with overhead fans, and wooden balustrading that makes the most of the villa’s picturesque natural environment.
-Two daybeds adorned with silk cushions provide the perfect places to meditate and enjoy soothing sounds on the CD player.
+Two daybeds adorned with silk cushions provide the perfect places to meditate and enjoy soothing sounds on the Bluetooth or USB speaker.

 The dining area that juts out over the ravine and is furnished with a wooden table for eight, is the ideal spot for an intimate dinner party.
 The kitchen, which delivers exquisite meals, is housed in the staff quarters at the rear of the property.

 The fully enclosed air-conditioned media room adjacent to the garden suite is equipped with a large flat-screen satellite TV with DVD player, games, toys, movies, bean bags and a comfortable sofa.

 Its unique jungle setting is what makes Villa Alamanda special and the owners have designed the gardens to make the most of the tropical surroundings.
 An arched gateway with Balinese doors marks the entrance to the enchanting garden accessed by a flight of 17 stone stairs.